Skip to main content

 Testosterone is the primary androgenic hormone, acting as the master architect for masculine traits.
 Its role extends deep into metabolic health.
 It signals the body to increase protein synthesis, which is the process of building and repairing tissues, particularly muscle.
 This anabolic signaling is fundamental to improving body composition.

 A body with more muscle mass has a higher resting metabolic rate, meaning it burns more calories at rest.
-Testosterone also directly influences fat distribution, helping to limit the accumulation of visceral adipose tissue, the metabolically active fat stored deep within the abdomen that is a known driver of and insulin resistance.
+Testosterone also directly influences fat distribution, helping to limit the accumulation of visceral adipose tissue, the metabolically active fat stored deep within the abdomen that is a known driver of systemic inflammation and insulin resistance.
 When your testosterone levels are optimized, your body receives a clear, consistent signal to build lean tissue and manage fat stores effectively.

 Insulin the Master of Energy Storage